williamniemiec/nfit-app/README.md

 <hr />

 ## ❇ Introduction
 nFit is a simple work out app made using [React Native](https://reactnative.dev/).
-The main objective was to develop a mobile application for learning purposes.
+The main objective was to develop a mobile application for learning purposes only, not for profit.
 You can interact with the project downloading the app on your smartphone through PlayStore ([click here to access](https://play.google.com/store/apps/details?id=wniemiec.app.nfit)).

 ## ✔ Requirements
 - [JDK 8+](https://www.oracle.com/java/technologies/downloads/);